Statistical Inference for inter-arrival times of extreme events in bursty time series: Discussion Conclusion

-Finally, a purely scale-free pattern for event times may be too rigid an assumption for some bursty time series, because often the heavy-tailed character of the inter-arrival time distribution does not hold at all time scales; rather, it applies at short and intermediate time scales, and is truncated (or tempered, reverting to an exponential distribution) at very long time scales (see e.g. Mark M. Meerschaert, Roy, and Shao 2012; and Aban, Meerschaert, and Panorska 2006).
-In such situations, a ``tempered'' Mittag-Leffler distribution may provide a more realistic fit, which we aim to introduce in follow-up work.
+Finally, we note that assuming a purely scale-free pattern for event times may be too rigid an assumption, which unnecessarily limits the applicability of CTREs.
+Often, the heavy-tailed character of the inter-arrival time distribution holds at short to intermediate time scales, and is truncated (or tempered, reverting to an exponential distribution) at very long time scales (see e.g.~Meerschaert et al., 2012; and Aban et al., 2006).
+In such situations, a ``tempered'' Mittag-Leffler distribution may provide a better fit, which we aim to introduce in follow-up work.